localvoid/ivi/INTERNALS.md

 ### ivi-html

+Virtual DOM node factories for HTML nodes.

+### ivi-svg

-Virtual DOM node factories for HTML and SVG nodes.
+Virtual DOM node factories for SVG nodes.

 ### ivi-scheduler

-Client-side scheduler.
+Scheduler.

 ### ivi

-Client-side Virtual DOM implementation with public API.
+Virtual DOM implementation with public API.
 It also re-exports some types and functions from `ivi-core` package.

 ### ivi-test

 Test utilities.

-### iko-ivi
+### ivi-test-scheduler

-Extension for [iko](https://github.com/localvoid/iko) assertion library.
+Scheduler for test environments.

 ### ivi-state